The Credit Repair Organizations Act (CROA)

 - It’s illegal for them to suggest or ask that you mislead or lie to the credit bureaus about your accounts or alter your identity to change your credit history.

-- Cannot knowingly make deceptive or false claims concerning the services they are capable of offering.
+- They cannot knowingly make deceptive or false claims concerning the services they are capable of offering.

 CROA requires companies to notify their customers that they themselves can do the exact same thing the credit repair company will do, to repair their credit.
 The choice to use a Credit Repair Company is individual for many reasons, such as how comfortable they are with the ability to handle the process or do they have the patience to carry it thru to the end.
 There are many benefits that are a direct result of this law.
 No upfront fees, no hidden fees or penalties and questionable practices.
 Whichever the case may be, be assured the CROA is there to protect you.